 Calm also includes music tracks designed to increase concentration or encourage sleep, plus short audiobooks read by the likes of Stephen Fry.
-Calm contains enough free meditation classes to last a week or so, plus there is a one-week* free trial which unlocks the entire app.
+Calm contains enough free meditation classes to give you a good feel for the app.
 After this, it costs $14.99 a month or $69.99 a year.
 There is also the option to pay a one-off fee of $400 for lifetime access.